nexusformat/definitions/manual/source/classes/contributed_definitions/mpes-structure.rst

 #######################

 :ref:`NXmpes`:
-   A general application definition with minimalistic metadata requirements, apt to describe all photoemission experiments.
+   A general appdef with minimalistic metadata requirements, apt to describe all photemission experiments.

-    :ref:`NXmpes_arpes`:
-       An application definition for angle-resolved photoemission spectroscopy (ARPES) experiments.

-    :ref:`NXxps`:
-       An application definition for X-ray/ultraviolet photoelectron spectroscopy (XPS/UPS) measurements.

 .. _MpesBC: